ridwan102/Board/ReadMe.md

-Takes 2D vector, parses and stores it and then outputs the file changing 1's to ⛰️
+Takes string file and parses and stores each value.
+Prints output and changes 1's to ⛰️ based on enum class.